 On April 3rd TSAHC launched a new loan product specifically for teachers and other Texas Heroes who are first-time home buyers.

 The loan product offers the following benefits:

-- A 30 year fixed rate mortgage loan with a 5.05% interest rate (the lowest interest rate of all TSAHC grant options)
+- A 30 year fixed rate mortgage loan with a 4.55% interest rate

 - A 4% grant for down payment assistance